Efficient Gradient Estimation for Parameterized Quantum Systems with Lie Algebraic Symmetries: Gradient Formulation for PQC with Pauli Decomposition

-Next, compute the following matrix where $V^{-1}$ is the (generalized) inverse of $V$.
-Then, it is not difficult to check that This representation is the key to the efficient computation of the coefficients $g_\bfs(\bfr)$ and ultimately the gradient.
-To compute the gradient from the vector representation of the derivative, one first needs to estimate all $D_{\bfs_i}, i\in [p]$ which can be done with $O(p)$ Hadamard test.
-Creating the vector $\overrightarrow{D}_\bfs = (D_{\bfs_1}, \cdots, D_{\bfs_p})$ and applying the matrix $B$ give the gradient:
+This representation is the key to the efficient computation of the gradient from the vector representation of the $D_\bft$.
+One first needs to estimate all $D_{\bfs_i}, i\in [p]$ which can be done with $O(p)$ Hadamard test.
+Creating the vector $\overrightarrow{D}_\bfs = (D_{\bfs_1}, \cdots, D_{\bfs_p})$ and applying the matrix $f(V)$ give the gradient as summarized in Algorithm \ref{alg:subgroup}.
+The runtime of the algorithm is $O(p^3+pn)$ because each column $\bfv_i$ is computed in $O(p n)$ time.
+Also $f(V)$ can be computed by standard algorithms for matrix functions, such as Schur-based methods or scaling-and-squaring variants, in $O(p^3)$ arithmetic operations. \end{proof}

-\addva{This procedure (summarized as Algorithm \ref{alg:subgroup}) gives a significant speed up as part of the computation is done in a quantum computer through the Hadamard tests.
-Moreover, we obtain the whole gradient through the above matrix computation in one go. } The runtime of the algorithm is $O(p^3+pd)$ because each column $\bfv_i$ is computed in $O(p d)$ time and, with a proper matrix exponentiation algorithm, $B$ is computed in $O(p^3)$ time.

-With this argument, we established our second result: \begin{theorem} Suppose the Hamiltonian parameter set $\CS$ is a subgroup of $\mathcal{K}_4^d$.
-Then, Algorithm \ref{alg:subgroup} computes $\nabla \Loss$ in $O(p^3+pd)$ time with $O(p)$ use of the Hadamard tests. \end{theorem} Note that here the run time depends on the number of relevant qubits that the ansatz acts.
-When the ansatz is a $k$-junta then the the run time will be $O(p^3+pk)$.
-There are several subgroups of $\CK_4^d$ for which the Hamiltonian is not $k$-junta.
-A simple example is where the subgroup is isomorphic to $\CK_4$ inside $\CK_4^d$.

-\begin{example} As a sanity check, we derive again the the same derivative expression as in Example \ref{ex:single qubit}, this time using Algorithm \ref{alg:subgroup}.
-One can verify that for the general single-qubit unitary we have